Windows Video Editor Templates

 Overloading Projects

-A typical misstep in Windows Video Editor Templates is adding too many effects:
+A typical misstep in Windows Video Editor Templates is adding multiple transitions:

 Ignoring Audio